-- The applicant clearly identifies information as confidential and provide an explanation. - Information is commercially sensitive. - Disclosing information would cause unreasonable harm to you or someone else. - Information is provided with an understanding that it will stay confidential.
+- The applicant clearly identifies information as confidential and provides an explanation. - · Information is commercially sensitive. - · Disclosing information would cause unreasonable harm to you or someone else. - · Information is provided with an understanding that it will stay confidential.

 WHEN ORSR MAY DISCLOSE CONFIDENTIAL INFORMATION